j2made/apollo/README.md

 - Open your terminal, and `cd` into the directory you just cloned.
 - Run `composer create-project`
 - A series of prompts will collect information based on your enviornment, which will be used to generate a config file.
-See [Prompts] (#Prompts) below for more information.
+See Prompts below for more information.
 - If you choose not to run NPM from the composer prompt, cd to the theme and run `npm install`
 - Run `bower update` and `gulp build` to complete theme initialization.
 - Point local hosts to the directory you created (the folder should now have a file name `env-config.php` inside of it.